unbound-mod/client/README.md

 This repository holds only the source code for the client itself.

-- To install Unbound, please read our [documentation](https://docs.unbound.rip/overview) to install the loader for your respective platfor.
+- To install Unbound, please read our [documentation](https://docs.unbound.rip/overview) to install the loader for your respective platform.
 - To contribute to Unbound, please read our [contribution guide](https://github.com/unbound-mod/client/blob/main/CONTRIBUTING.md).

 ### 📖 Licensing